Timeline of the Egyptian Crisis under the SCAF: July

 On 17 July, Sharaf named 12 new Cabinet members.
 State television dubbed the new government lineup the "Revolution Cabinet".
 Most of the ministers were newcomers as the government sought to placate further criticism by the protesters.
-Despite the cabinet reshuffle, many of the protesters said that they had no intention of calling off their week-old sit-in.
+Despite the cabinet reshuffle, a number of the protesters said that they had no intention of calling off their week-old sit-in.
 One of the members of the "Revolution Cabinet" was the Chief of Antiquities Zahi Hawass.
 Hawass is a prominent member of Egypt's archaeological community but has been the target of protests himself.
 These protests were begun by archaeology students who accused him of falsely claiming publicity for himself and corruption.
-Sharaf also accepted the resignation of Finance Minister Samir Radwan (the reason for his resignation was because his new budget was deemed by many protesters to be too conservative in dealing with the poverty which had been one of the main catalysts of the uprising) and the foreign minister, who was replaced by the former ambassador to Saudi Arabia, Mohammed Kamel Omar.
+Sharaf also accepted the resignation of Finance Minister Samir Radwan (the reason for his resignation was because his new budget was deemed by multiple protesters to be too conservative in dealing with the poverty which had been one of the main catalysts of the uprising) and the foreign minister, who was replaced by the former ambassador to Saudi Arabia, Mohammed Kamel Omar.
 Radwan's position was taken by economist Hazem el-Biblawi, who had also been appointed deputy prime minister.
 There were also changes in the ministries of transport, military production, higher education, communication, agriculture, health, religious endowments, local development, trade and industry and civil aviation, with ministers being replaced.

 On 21 July, the SCAF announced that it would bar foreign monitors in the upcoming parliamentary election because of what it claimed was the preservation of Egyptian sovereignty.